ZaubererHaft/core-dumper/readme.md

 * `info frame` - shows important values of the active frame

 ### Troubleshooting / Analyze core-file
 Use the `eu-readelf` to analyze the core dump file in case of problems.
-The command `eu-readelf -a coredump.elf` should produce an output like this (Note that the context / note section is not part of the current version):
+The command `eu-readelf -a coredump.elf` should produce an output like this:

 ![alt text](img.png "Image")